ryanessel/full-stack-Csharp-MS-SWL-ASP.NET-MVC/section-6/switch-and-data-transfer-between-forms.md

 ![solExplo](./data-transfer-pictures/solution-explorer-datatransfer.png "solution exploror 1")

 2nd - scroll down and change from "private" to "public"
-- makes this  "label" (in this case) accessible anywhere in the project where it would have only been accessible to the
+- makes this  "label" (in this case) accessible anywhere in the project where it would have only been accessible to the form on which it was created

 ![codeView](./data-transfer-pictures/before-changing-to-pub.png "private to public")